bskinn/pent/doc/source/tutorial/basics/parsers.rst

 -----------------------------------

-Sometimes data is structured in such a way that it's necessary to association more than one line of text with a given portion of a |Parser|.
+Sometimes data is structured in such a way that it's necessary to associate more than one line of text with a given portion of a |Parser|.
 This is most common with *head* and *tail*, but it can occur with *body* as well.
 These situations are addressed